Bronx community mourns, honors 12 killed in fatal fire

 “We were in a state of denial.
 But now it’s real that we’ve moved forward to, to have a service in their memory.
 So emotionally, everybody is drained,” Kadian said.

-All of these grieving are now starting off the new year in perhaps the worst way possible — planning their loved ones’ funerals.
+Those grieving are now starting off the new year in perhaps the worst way possible — planning their loved ones’ funerals.

-Another vigil is scheduled Thursday, on the 1-week anniversary of the fire, at 6 p.m. in front of the building.
+Another vigil is scheduled Thursday, one week after the fire, at 6 p.m. in front of the building.

+Fire officials said the blaze was started by a 3-year-old playing with a stove.

+The child's mother heard him screaming, and was able to rush him and a 2-year-old out of the unit, but she left the door open, the fire commissioner said.